-The Winchester Mystery House is one of the most famous tourist attractions in Silicon Valley.
-Travelers are drawn to the sprawling 19th century Victorian mansion because of its massive size and odd building features.
+The Winchester Mystery House is one of the most famous tourist attractions in Silicon Valley and is just a few hours drive from San Francisco.
+Travelers are drawn to the sprawling 19th-century Victorian mansion because of its massive size and odd building features.

 It's said that Winchester rifle company heiress Sarah Winchester, grieving the loss of her husband and young daughter, became convinced that she was cursed.
 A medium told her that the only way to rid herself of these spirits was to never stop construction on her San Jose home.
 For the next 38 years, she had a crew working 7 days a week, 365 days a year, adding rooms and a labyrinth of strange passageways to trick the spirits.